norcams/iaas/docs/team/operations/compute.rst

 Ansible script
 ==============
 NB!
-Stop the running instances before you start!
+Stop the running instances or migrate them to another compute node before you start!

 To reinstall a compute host with `ansible <ansible/index.html>`_ run::

   cd <ansible-repo>
   bin/rebuild_compute.sh <HOST> --force

-Make sure puppet is run at least once after the host is reinstalled.
+Make sure puppet is running at least once after the host is reinstalled.

 Switch active compute host
 ==========================